FPSO Kwame Nkrumah

-The FPSO Kwame Nkrumah is a floating production storage and offloading (FPSO) vessel.
+FPSO Kwame Nkrumah is a floating production storage and offloading (FPSO) vessel.
 It operates in the Jubilee oil fields off the coast of Ghana.
 She is named after the first president of Ghana Kwame Nkrumah.

 History

-VLCC tanker Tohdoh was built by Mitsui Eng. & Shipbuilding Co.,Ltd. in 1991.
+VLCC tanker Tohdoh was built by Mitsui Eng. & Shipbuilding Co., Ltd. in 1991.
 She was owned and operated by NYK Line.
 In 2008, she was sold to MODEC for US$42.5 million.
 MODEC renamed the ship Ohdoh and started her conversion into FPSO vessel.
 Conversion was done by SembCorp Marine at the Jurong Shipyard in Singapore.
 On 1 May 2010, the vessel was renamed Kwame Nkrumah MV21, and on 15 May 2010 she started her trip for her base in the Western Coast of Ghana.
 She arrived in Ghana on 21 June 2010.
 The vessel is estimated to cost US$875 million.